tiodan81/sea-301d1/class-05-recap-pair-project/README.md

  - As an author, I want a form fields for all the article properties, so that I can customize each aspect of my article.
  - As an author, I want to write in Markdown, so that I can easily control formatting.
  - As an author, I want a live preview of how my post looks, so that I know if I screw up the markdown.
+ - As an author, I want code samples to have syntax highlighting, so that my readers see code as it should appear.
  - As an author, I want an export of the final article, so that I can paste it into blogArticles.js to publish it.